 • On average, a person spends 2 weeks kissing in his entire life.

-• Blondes grow beards faster than brunettes.
+• Blondes grow a beard faster than brunettes.

 • The strongest muscle in the human body is the tongue.